duststorm/makehuman/trunk/makehuman/utils/topology_translator/readme.txt

 c) Create a target for mesh1.obj topology, using an obj mesh2.obj as reference.
 The target is automatically saved in convert/mesh1.obj.target

-python topology_translator.py  --mesh1 mesh1.obj --mesh2 mesh2.obj --datafile link.dat
+python topology_translator.py  --mesh1 mesh1.obj --mesh2 mesh2.obj --datafile diff.data

+d) For debug only.
+Save a the subdivided version of an obj.

+python topology_translator.py --testobj mesh1.obj